George M. Bache: Civil War and later life

 During the war, he first served aboard Jamestown.
 Promoted to lieutenant on July 16, 1862, he served briefly in the steam sloop Powhatan before transferring to the squadron on the Mississippi River late in 1862.
 On November 8, 1862, he received orders to assume command of the stern-wheel casemate gunboat Cincinnati.
 Bache commanded the gunboat during operations leading up to the fall of Vicksburg, Mississippi, early in July 1863.
 During those operations, however, his ship was sunk on May 27, 1863, while dueling Confederate batteries defending the river approaches to the city.

 That summer, he took command of the sidewheel gunboat Lexington and led her in a number of engagements with Confederate forces.
 In 1864, he returned to the Atlantic blockade as executive officer of Powhatan.
 While assigned to that ship, Bache participated in both the unsuccessful and successful assaults on Fort Fisher, carried out in December 1864 and January 1865.
 In the latter attack, he was wounded but not severely.

 Promoted to lieutenant-commander on July 25, 1866, he served in Sacramento until she was destroyed on a reef at the mouth of the Godavari River, Madras, India, on June 19, 1867.
 Between 1869 and 1872, Bache was assigned to the steam sloop Juniata on the European Station.
 After that, he went ashore to ordnance duty at the Washington Navy Yard until his retirement on April 5, 1875, receiving promotion to commander the same day.

-Commander Bache was married to the former Harriet DuBois (1849–1931); they had three daughters and perhaps other offspring.

 Bache died on February 11, 1896, at Washington, D.C.
+He was buried in Oak Hill Cemetery.

 The destroyer Bache (DD-470) (1942–1968) was named in his honor.